awslabs/yesiscan/README.md

 then you have to specify each backend that you want individually.
 You can get the full list of these flags with the `--help` flag.

+#### --quiet

+When this boolean flag is enabled, all log messages will be suppressed.

+#### --output-path

+When run with `--output-path <path>` the scan results will be saved to a file.
+This will overwrite whatever file contents are already there, so please use carefully.
+If you specify `-` as the file path, the stdout will be used.
+This will also cause the quiet flag to be enabled.

+#### --profile

+This flag may be used multiple times to enable different profiles.
+This is used by both the regular cli and also the web variant.
+The profiles system is described below.

 ### Profiles

 Most users might want to filter their results so that not all licenses are